 Yes.
 Under the Competition Act, the Competition Tribunal, which is a specialized competition law court, can block or restructure a transaction on a temporary basis pending a trial or on a permanent basis after a full trial.
-To issue a permanent remedy, the Tribunal has to find that the merger would or would be likely to "prevent or lessen competition substantially" in one or more relevant markets and that the efficiencies from the merger did not exceed the anti-competitive or negative effects.
+To issue a permanent remedy, the Tribunal has to find that the merger would or would be likely to "prevent or lessen competition substantially" in one or more relevant markets.